-It is a common belief that aging corresponds to diminished mobility and flexibility.
+It is a common belief that aging corresponds to diminished mobility and senior flexibility.
 While it’s correct that conditions such as osteoarthritis impact numerous seniors, it is likewise true that you can find practical measures that can be taken to guarantee optimum strength and stamina during your later years.

 One of the most effective ways to become more flexible and increase mobility is through introducing simple stretching exercises into the day-to-day routine.
 Stretching leads to improved posture and movement of joints, combined with reduced muscle soreness and tension.
 It can also help lessen the chance of falls and other injuries, and increases circulation, balance, coordination and muscle control.